 What happened was that Rambo III was the beginning of the end for the Italian Stallion since not only was it less profitable than Rambo but it barely made three times its budget, which is important to stress since Rambo III was the most expensive movie that had ever been produced up to that point in time (63 million dollars).
 There was a question raised as to whether Stallone had any mileage outside of the Rocky and Rambo franchises.
 In 1989, he transferred UA’s duties to Tri-Star but the ensuing film (Lock Up) was such a flop that White Eagle was absorbed by Carolco.
 By the time that it was October 1990, he had changed his mind about producing.
 Besides noting that the deal had been amended so that he would appear in four movies, he said: “I’m not enamored of the business behind the camera, the catering, the bonding companies.
 It kills the aesthetic.”

-There is something not quite right about 1990 being the signing date.
-Mike Leeder remembered 1990 as the year when he moved to Hong Kong, because he met Cynthia and Jeff Falcon while they were making Prince of the Sun (this was Cynthia’s most expensive movie).
-For the February/March 1990 issue of Combat, Jeff told John Ladalski (another H.K. film actor) that Cynthia only became the star of The Blonde Fury (released in April 1989) because she had signed a deal to do a Sly Stallone movie (the H.K. trailer for The Blonde Fury exploited this with a composite of their faces).
+From there, Silver mentioned that Sly came in with a bunch of bodyguards, everyone sat down to dinner, Silver pitched The Executioner, and Stallone thought that it sounded good enough for him to do it.
+For the February/March 1990 issue of Combat, Jeff told John Ladalski (another H.K. film actor) that Cynthia only became the star of The Blonde Fury (released in April 1989) because she had signed a deal to do a Stallone movie (the H.K. trailer for The Blonde Fury exploited this with a composite of their faces).
 This would imply that the movie which was previously known as Lady Reporter was originally a co-starring gig for her.
 The context of Jeff’s comment was that Westerners weren’t usually given the opportunity to play the main character of a H.K. movie.

 Bruce Lee’s son, Brandon, was the exception to the rule when he starred in Ronny Yu’s Legacy of Rage (1986) because he was half-Chinese.
 Another half-Chinese performer, Joyce Godenzi, would end up starring in License to Steal (1990).
 What these two movies have in common with The Blonde Fury is that they were all produced by Sammo Hung’s companies.
 The Blonde Fury was produced by Bo Ho Films, and License to Steal was produced by Bojon whereas Legacy of Rage was produced by D&B (i.e. Dickson Poon and Sammo Hung Kam-Bow).
 It was only natural that Sammo would get involved with Shannon Lee’s first and final H.K. movie – Enter the Eagles (1998).
 Back to Jeff, he first acted with Cynthia for The Inspector Wears Skirts (the source of the above stills and the below still).
 This movie, produced by Jackie Chan, was made in 1987.

 According to John Charles in The Hong Kong Filmography (2000), Lady Reporter began filming in 1987 and then halted midway through before resuming several months later.
 Cynthia claimed that she was an afterthought addition to The Inspector Wears Skirts because Jackie’s company, Golden Way, began filming and realized that it was lacking that special something.
 If Cynthia could be regarded as such a strong selling point that she could be added to a movie’s cast after the fact then why was Lady Reporter shelved?
-To understand why is to learn that 1987 was a significant year for Cynthia in that it marked the making of her second English language movie – No Retreat, No Surrender 2: Raging Thunder (it’s not so much a sequel as it was a signifier to people who enjoyed watching the Chinese-style fight scenes of the predecessor).
+To understand why is to learn that February of 1987 marked the completion of her second English language movie – No Retreat, No Surrender 2: Raging Thunder (it’s not so much a sequel as it was a signifier to people who enjoyed watching the Chinese-style fight scenes of the predecessor).
 Her first English language movie was 24 Hours to Midnight (1985).

 Regardless, you have to question why they didn’t think of casting her in the role of Lenina Huxley for Demolition Man.
 Hell, they were okay with casting Lori Petty before dumping her in favour of Sandra Bullock.
 Heck, they even wanted Jackie to play the villain!
 In Volume IV, Issue 3 (dated 1996) of Hong Kong Film Connection, Cynthia relayed to Clyde Gentry that The Blonde Fury made Sly a bigger fan of hers than before: “I remember this one wire stunt where I do these three kicks in the air.
 Sylvester Stallone had the tape, he came in and brought his stunt team with him.
 How did she do that? they said.
 They could not figure it out at all.
 A friend of mine who worked with one of the stunt coordinators called me and asked how I did it.
 When I said I was wired, she couldn’t believe it.
 Stallone wanted to do that move in one of his movies.”